ChainSafe/engineering-handbook/docs/4_the-formal-stuff/career-development.md

 **SDLC** - Software Development Life Cycle, including all the software stages

 **SLA** - Service Level Agreement that outlines what exactly a service provider delivers to the customer (client)

+## Acknowledgments
+This framework is based on the open source materials from the [Engineering Ladders GitHub repository](https://github.com/jorgef/engineeringladders).